dancheung555/GARCH-LSTM-forecasting/README.md

 - 30 < VIX: High volatility, turbulence, higher chance of price swings

 **S&P 500 Index**: this index tracks the stock performance of the 500 leading companies listed on stock exchanges in the United States.

-I will download the data from the yfinance package.